-This ordinance sets a threshold for solar panels that they not be steeper than the finished roof pitch.
-Mounted systems steeper than the finished roof pitch change the appearance of the roof, and sometimes create additional considerations in regard to the wind and drift load on structural roof components.
-Safety risks can be mitigated through structural review or roof structure modification if the aesthetic impacts are not a concern to the community.
+This ordinance sets a threshold for pitched roof installations that they not be steeper than the finished roof pitch.
+Mounted systems steeper than the finished roof pitch change the appearance of the roof, and create additional considerations in regard to the wind and drift load on structural roof components.
+If the aesthetic impacts are not a concern to the community, the structural issues can be addressed in the building permit, as described in this Toolkit.